flond7/django-starter/mainProject/mainProject/README.md

-### URL
+## MANAGE URLS
-- In main project folder urls.py you can link the ursl.py of a specific app within the main project inside urlpatterns in the form
+- In main project folder urls.py you can link the ursl.py of a specific app within the main project inside urlpatterns in the form: path('sample/', include('sample.urls'))

-    path('sample/', include('sample.urls'))

-- remember to have include imported at the top

-    from django.urls import path, include
+- remember to have include imported at the top: from django.urls import path, include

-- Create a ursl.py within the app folder to specify urls for the subfolder (the urs will be ip/root-name-main-urls/root-name-app-urls)

-    from django.urls import path
-    from . import views

-    urlpatterns = [
-        path('pageOne', views.pageOneFunction, name='pageOneName'),
+- Create a ursl.py within the app folder to specify urls for the subfolder (the urs will be ip/root-name-main-urls/root-name-app-urls) : from django.urls import path from . import views urlpatterns = [ path('pageOne', views.pageOneFunction, name='pageOneName'),
   ]

-- In settings.py in the main projects add the string with the app name to INSTALLED APPS

-    INSTALLED_APPS = [
+- In settings.py in the main projects add the string with the app name to INSTALLED APPS INSTALLED_APPS = [
     'django.contrib.admin',
     . . .
     'sample',
   ]